 Click the Upload new preprint button.

-A drop zone will appear.
+An upload zone will appear.

 Then enter a title for your preprint into the textbox that appears.
 Note: The preprint filename is permanent and cannot be changed or edited after the preprint has been submitted.

 Choose this option if you want to connect one of your existing OSF projects or components to your preprint.

 Next, choose the OSF project or component from the drop-down menu that you want to connect to your preprint.